openstack-infra/infra-specs/specs/translation_check_site.rst

 Documentation
 -------------

-Documentation related to configuration and potential devstack debugging for the infrastructure team in the system-config repository.
+Documentation related to configuration and potential DevStack debugging for the infrastructure team in the system-config repository.

 Documentation for translators who will be using this.